 Zajęcia w cyklu "Semestr letni 2020/21" (w trakcie)

 Konwersatorium, 60 godzin więcej informacji

 Zaliczenie na ocenę

 Konwersatorium - Zaliczenie na ocenę

 In 2020/2021 summer term, the class will be conducted online with the use of remote teaching and testing methods, primarily via Microsoft Teams and through the Moodle platform (online teaching = 60 hours).

 The course aims to involve students in a discussion of topical issues from multicultural standpoints.
 It offers a variety of topics related to such areas as culture, communication, arts, films and literature, media and technology.
 Course activities will also include the use of grammar and vocabulary in academic contexts, both spoken and written.
 Students are welcome to share and exchange their ideas in a multicultural university environment and by means of communicative language skills and competencies in English, developed at CEFR B2 level (IELTS band: 6)."

 As in "General information on the course."

-In case of online teaching, the course will be conducted via Moodle.
+The course will be conducted via Microsoft Teams and suppoerted with Moodle.
 See "Information commmon for all groups" for further details.